TrinityBASociety/trinitybasociety.github.io/welfare/index.md

 	</div>
 </div>

-Graduate life can be stressful and occasionally problems may arise which mean that you should seek help from others.
-There are people you can turn to.
+Graduate life can be stressful and occasionally problems may arise for which you want the help of others.
+There are several people and resources you can turn to for help and direction.

-A good first port-of-call in difficulty is your tutor, who is responsible for your general welfare in College.
+A good first port-of-call in difficulty is your tutor, who is responsible for your welfare in College.
 They all have a tutor's secretary, and will happily arrange an appointment.
-Tutors usually end up dealing with any matters relating to your academic studies.
+Tutors usually end up dealing with any matters relating to your academic studies, but can also advise you on your options in other matters too.

-The College Nurse is available for help with any medical problems, as well as offering a counselling service.
-The nurse can be found at the Health Centre in B Nevile's Court from 8:30-11 a.m. and from 12-2 p.m. on Monday to Friday during Full Term (during Term, the hours end at 1 p.m. instead of 2 p.m.).
+The College Nurse is available for help with any medical problems and  can be found at the Health Centre in B Nevile's Court from 8:30-11 a.m. and from 12-2 p.m. on Monday to Friday during Full Term (during Term, the hours end at 1 p.m. instead of 2 p.m.).
 The nurse can also be contacted by phone at (3)38471 and [by email at surgery@trin.cam.ac.uk](mailto:surgery@trin.cam.ac.uk).

 The College also has a dedicated College Counsellor who is available to talk about personal or work-related problems. ([book appointments at counsellor@trin.cam.ac.uk](mailto:counsellor@trin.cam.ac.uk)).
 There is also a Mental Health Advisor who takes self-referrals ([book appointments at jb732@cam.ac.uk](mailto:jb732@cam.ac.uk)).
 And, the [College Chaplains](http://trinitycollegechapel.com/whos-who/) are always there too for confidential chats and support.

-If you would prefer to talk to another student, [Mark Burrell](mailto:ba.liaison@trin.cam.ac.uk) is the Liaison and Welfare Officer on the BA Society Committee, and he will do his best to help with any problems you may have.
+If you would prefer to talk to another student, [Mark Burrell](mailto:ba.liaison@trin.cam.ac.uk) is the Liaison and Welfare Care Officer on the BA Society Committee, and he will do his best to make sure you get the help you want or need.
+If you rather, you may also contact the Women's Officer, [Olivia Tidswell](mailto:ba.women@trin.cam.ac.uk).
+Any discussion you have with the Welfare Officers is completely confidential, unless you wish otherwise.

 The [University Counselling Service](http://www.counselling.cam.ac.uk/) is another source of support.
-They offer individual or group counselling and hold a number of workshops that are run throughout the year.
+They offer individual or group counselling and hold a number of workshops that are run throughout the year, however they only operate during term.

 The [GU](http://www.gradunion.cam.ac.uk/facilities/support/#studentsupport) and [CUSU](http://www.cusu.cam.ac.uk/welfare/) both have excellent welfare information on their websites and together they run the [Student Advice Service](mailto:advice@camstudentadvice.co.uk).
 The GU has a Welfare Officer who you can always [contact for support](mailto:welfare@gradunion.cam.ac.uk).
 The Welfare Library at the GU Lounge also has information on topics including alcohol and drugs, health problems, crime, pregnancy and much more.